kivy/kivy-sdk-packager/win/data/README.txt

 =====================

-The same directory that has this README file in it, contains a file called kivy.bat running this kivy.bat file will set up the environment for kivy and starts the python interpreter with any arguments you passed
+The same directory that has this README file in it, contains a file called kivy.bat (or e.g. kivy-2.7.bat when isnstalled that way) running this kivy.bat file will set up the environment for kivy and starts the python interpreter with any arguments you passed.

 Example
 ~~~~~~~